hubotio/hubot/docs/scripting.md

 # Middleware

-There are two kinds of middleware: Receive middleware and Listener Middleware.
+There are three kinds of middleware: Receive, Listener and Response.

 Receive middleware runs once, before listeners are checked.
 Listener middleware runs for every listener that matches the message.
+Response middleware runs for every response sent to a message.

 ## Execution Process and API

-Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot listener middleware executes middleware in definition order.
+Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot executes middleware in definition order.
 Each middleware can either continue the chain (by calling `next`) or interrupt the chain (by calling `done`).
 If all middleware continues, the listener callback is executed and `done` is called.
 Middleware may wrap the `done` callback to allow executing code in the second half of the process (after the listener callback has been executed or a deeper piece of middleware has interrupted).

 Middleware is called with:

-- a context object containing:
-  - matching Listener object (with associated metadata)
-  - response object (contains the original message)
-- next/done callbacks.

 - `context`
   - See the each middleware type's API to see what the context will expose.